pietromoro/activerse/README.md

-# Activerse
+# WIP: Activerse
 Short description and motivation.

 ## Usage
-How to use my plugin.
+TODO: write me

 ## Installation
 Add this line to your application's Gemfile: